thirvusoft/mobileapp_privacy_policy/README.md

 ### Data Sharing
 We may share your personal information with third-party service providers to facilitate our services, provide service-related assistance, or analyze usage patterns.
 These third-party entities are contractually obligated to use your information solely for the purposes specified by us and are prohibited from disclosing or using it for any other purposes.

+### Data Collection:
+1.1 Non-Personal Data:
+Our application does not collect or access any personal or sensitive user data.
+We are committed to transparency and trust with our users and uphold the highest standards of data protection.

+1.2 Transparency and Trust:
+While we do not collect any user data, we recognize the importance of privacy.
+Therefore, this privacy policy serves to inform users about our data practices, even though no personal or sensitive user data is collected or accessed.

+2. Contact Information:
+If you have any questions or concerns regarding our privacy policy or data practices, please contact us at dev@thirvusoft.com.
+We value your privacy and will address any inquiries promptly.

 ### Data Retention and Deletion
 We retain your personal information only for as long as necessary to fulfill the purposes outlined in this privacy policy unless a longer retention period is required or permitted by law.
 Once your information is no longer needed, we will securely delete or anonymize it to prevent unauthorized access.